Tutorgaming/robotic_industries/README.md

 Introduction
 ------------

-There is a lot of ~~hidden~~ treasure lying scattered across the internet.
+There is a lot of ~~hidden~~ robotics companies lying scattered across the internet.
 This list is an attempt to bring to light those awesome robotics company.

 Sectors
 -----------------